‘In the Heights’ lifts hopes for a Latino film breakthrough - WTMJ

 Behind the camera, many Latin American artists have been recognized at the Oscars in different areas, most recently and prominently “The Three Amigos” — Alfonso Cuarón, Alejandro González Iñárritu and Guillermo del Toro, all Academy Award winning directors from Mexico.

-Leguizamo, who has been very vocal about the lack of representation in Hollywood, includes them when it comes to representation and achievements: “They are from our culture and they are like us.
+Leguizamo, who has been very vocal about the lack of representation in Hollywood, includes them on the list of achievements: “They are from our culture and they are like us.
 I just wish it was easier to make it in America as a Latin artist.”

 However, he says he’s seen an important change during the COVID-19 pandemic and with the rise of the Black Lives Matter movement.